mwang840/IShowSpeed/README.md

 A discord bot that takes up the prescence of IShowSpeed and wraps around discords api (also will implement the behavior of IShowSpeed during streams)

+Written in Typeascript and is run via node

 <h1>Setup</h1>
 -Node.js (v12 or higher)